Factor to allow for Operator overheads given Total rate for Machining and Operator Solution

 Machining and Operating Cost of Each Product using Average Production Cost

-Go Machining and Operating Cost of Each Product = Production Cost of Each Component-(Cost of A Tool*Setup Time+(Number of Tools Used/Batch Size)*((Cost of A Tool*Time to Change One Tool)+Cost of A Tool))
+Go Average Machining Cost of Each Product = Production Cost of Each Component-(Average Cost of A Tool*Setup Time+(Number of Tools Used/Batch Size)*((Average Cost of A Tool*Time to Change One Tool)+Average Cost of A Tool))

 Machining and Operating Cost of Each Product using Total Production Cost

-Go Machining and Operating Total Cost of Each Product = Total Production Cost-(Batch Size*Cost of A Tool*Setup Time+Number of Tools Used*((Cost of A Tool*Time to Change One Tool)+Cost of A Tool))
+Go Machining And Operating Total Cost of Each Product = Total Production Cost-(Batch Size*Average Cost of A Tool*Setup Time+Number of Tools Used*((Average Cost of A Tool*Time to Change One Tool)+Average Cost of A Tool))

 Machining and Operating Rate given Tool Life for Minimum Machining Cost

-Go Machining and Operating Rate = Cost of a Tool/((Tool Life*Taylor's Tool Life Exponent/((1-Taylor's Tool Life Exponent)*Time Proportion of Cutting Edge Engagement))-Time to Change One Tool)
+Go Minimum Machining Cost And Operating Rate = Cost of A Tool/((Tool Life*Taylor's Tool Life Exponent/((1-Taylor's Tool Life Exponent)*Time Proportion of Cutting Edge Engagement))-Time to Change One Tool For Minimum Cost)

 Machining and Operating Cost of Each Product using Individual Cost